-A Level Music prepares students for study and careers in performance, composition, musicology, ethnomusicology, sound engineering, conducting, popular music and jazz, and music education.
+A Level Music is an academic subject which counts towards any university course.
+It prepares students for study and careers in performance, composition, musicology, ethnomusicology, sound engineering, conducting, popular music and jazz, and music education, but can also open the doors to many opportunities outside of music.